-As a trusted family law firm in Mesa, we don’t treat clients like case files.
+As a trusted family law attorney in Mesa, we don’t treat clients like case files.
 We recognize the personal, often emotional aspects of family law and work closely with every client to craft strategic legal solutions that protect what matters most: your family, your future, and your peace of mind.

 What Does a Mesa Family Law Attorney Do?

 Family law is an umbrella term encompassing a wide range of legal issues related to family relationships.
-These include:
+These include:- Divorce and legal separation

 - Child custody and parenting time